Maximum compensation for workplace-related injuries to increase by about 19 per cent in 2025

 There were 36 workplace deaths in 2023, a 21.7 per cent drop from the 46 recorded in 2022.

-The improvement in workplace fatality numbers in 2023 came after a slew of measures, including tougher penalties for safety breaches, were put in place to curb a worrying spate of deaths in 2022.
+The improvement in workplace fatality numbers in 2023 came after a slew of measures, including tougher penalties for safety breaches, were put in place to curb the worrying spate of deaths in 2022.

 Further measures to reduce workplace accidents, including a compulsory safety course for chief executives, will kick in later in 2024.